zachwiseit/Deploying-Active-Directory-/README.md

 <p>
 38 Next we are going to create a new user.
    Click on the _ADMINS folder.
-   Right click open veiw to the and click "New" then "User".
+   Right click open view, then click "New" then "User".
 <p>
 <img <img width="1440" alt="DE_38" src="https://github.com/user-attachments/assets/4646df5c-d698-4405-ab12-bf4d55d3e7a8" />
 </p>
 <p>
 39 Fill out
    First name:
-   Last Nam:
+   Last Name:
    User Logon name:
    Any name will be fine.
-Then click "Next".
+Then Click "Next".
 <p>
 <img <img width="1440" alt="DE_39" src="https://github.com/user-attachments/assets/aa117a28-0abf-4bad-9959-a91d751db5a3" />
 </p>